Create an ipsec VPN tunnel between GCE network and AWS network

 The next step will be to assign an internet gateway since these instances will have to have the option to reach out to the internet.
 For that click on the Internet Gateways -> Create Internet Gateway.
 Add a name and click on "Yes, Create" button.

-As you can see the state will show in red detached.
+.
 Select the internet gateway you just created and click on the "Attach to VPC button"

 make sure that the correct VPC is selected in the drop down meny and click the "Yes, Attach" button.